runeseghers/luchtkwaliteits-bloem/cad/README.md

+Add CAD models in this folder.
-add renders in this folder
+Use this README to describe the folder content.